-There are no restroom facilities at this site, but there is a pit toilet at Shine Tidelands State Park which is a short distance away off of Paradise Bay Road near the intersection of Paradise Bay Road and SR 104.
+There are no restroom facilities at this site, but there is a ort-a-potty at Shine Tidelands State Park which is a short distance away off of Paradise Bay Road near the intersection of Paradise Bay Road and SR 104.
 There are also seasonal restrooms and potable water at Salsbury County Park, which is just north of the Hood Canal Bridge on SR 104 near Port Gamble.
 If the restrooms are closed at Salsbury, there are restrooms at Kitsap Memorial State Park which is located four miles south of Salsbury on Highway 3.

 FUN FACTS/OTHER INFORMATION